jorgeandrespadilla/data-science-course/getting-started.md

 # Getting Started

+**It is recommended to use Google Colab to run all this project notebooks.**

 ## Using Python Virtual Environment

 To run this project in a Python virtual environment, we need to create a virtual environment.